The game theory behind bitcoin dominance before 2030

 All games have rules, and if the “game” is an aspect of real life, then the rules are assertions about reality.
 Let’s begin with some foundational premises:

-1) Humans engage in purposeful behavior, choosing means they believe are best employed to satisfy their most preferred ends.
+1) Humans engage in purposeful behavior, choosing means they believe will help satisfy their most preferred ends.

-2) A persistently popular end is to save the value of one’s production for future purposes.
+2) A persistently popular end is to save the value of one’s production for the future.

-3) People who want to save value for future purposes will choose means that they believe are best employed to do this.
+3) People who want to save value for the future will choose means that they believe will help them to do this.

 I wouldn’t expect these assertions to draw much controversy.
 The first comes from the action axiom.
 The second comes from the common desire for a medium of exchange, to address a lack of coincidence of wants while trading goods and services with other people, as well as from the desire to build savings, to help protect against future uncertainty.
 The third results from a combination of the first two.

-4) Bitcoin’s properties make it the most useful means of saving value for future purposes.
+4) Bitcoin’s properties make it the most useful means of saving value for the future.

 This next premise is undoubtably more controversial within certain circles.
 I won’t spend too much time on it in this article, but if you need convincing, I recommend checking out my video series or resources page.
 At a high level, when comparing bitcoin against competing means of storing value (as measured by their desirable properties), bitcoin emerges as the winner.
 Bitcoin has a hard-capped supply limit that is enforced by each individual user, making it perfectly scarce.
 Bitcoin’s declining issuance leading up to that supply limit is reliably predictable.
 These features protect bitcoin savers from dilution more effectively than gold or any other asset.
 Being digital, bitcoin is also highly divisible and “portable.”
 And when compared to alternative digital ledgers, bitcoin is the most decentralized, immutable, and resistant to third-party risk.